SPATIAL-Lab/CRDSscreening/README.md

+# CRDSscreening
-Data and code for manuscript on spectral screening and correction of CRDS water isotope data.
+Data and code for manuscript on spectral screening and correction of CRDS water isotope data

 ## data/
 Data assets used in analysis